HamaIndustries/rosable_bot/README.md

 If input is blank, the message sent before command invocation will be treated as input.
 One last quirk is that rosable removes the first character of input if its a space and give by the command itself.
 You can bypass this behavior by putting input in the previous message.
 Have fun.

+It also works as an O5AB1E wrapper for python, so you can import `osable(code, data, timeout)` from it if you want ig.

 ## Examples: